Dr. William Danforth, Founder (1926-2020)

 Dr. Danforth is a member of the Institute of Medicine (IOM) and served on the IOM governing Council from l977-79.
 He holds a B.A. from Princeton University and an M.D. from Harvard Medical School.

 Born in St. Louis, Missouri, on April l0, l926, he received his B.A. from Princeton University and his M.D. from Harvard Medical School in l95l.
 After completing his internship in medicine at Barnes Hospital, St. Louis, Missouri, he served in the United States Navy from l952-54.
 He returned to St. Louis to continue his medical training at Barnes Hospital and at St. Louis Children’s Hospital.

-He is a trustee of the American Youth Foundation and a former trustee of the Danforth Foundation.
-He co-chaired of the Board of Directors of Barnes-Jewish Hospital and served on the Boards of Directors of Ralston Purina Company, McDonnell-Douglas Corporation, BJC Health System and Energizer Holdings, Inc.
+He was a trustee of the American Youth Foundation and a former trustee of the Danforth Foundation.
+He co-chaired the Board of Directors of Barnes-Jewish Hospital and served on the Boards of Directors of Ralston Purina Company, McDonnell-Douglas Corporation, BJC Health System, and Energizer Holdings, Inc.